 More recent additions to the Club’s full panoply of sporting activities include sub-aqua, skiing and cycling.
 Included within many popular pastimes that the Club runs are a photography group, book clubs, backgammon, and a choir.
 A steep rise in recent years of the number and variety of banqueting events – from wine and cheese tastings, jazz dinners and dances, members’ weddings, and lectures by leading figures in the arts and business – at both clubhouses, enhances the life of the Club member even further.

 Many new facilities have been added to both clubhouses in recent years.
 The construction of a suite of treatment rooms and 22 new bedrooms at Pall Mall, was one such project.
-Likewise, in scale, at Woodcote Park extensive family facilities in the Walled Garden will open in 2021 and cater for all generations of Club members with its terraced café, multi-use games areas, and swimming pool.
+Likewise, in scale, at Woodcote Park extensive family facilities in the Walled Garden opened in 2021 and caters for all generations of Club members with its terraced café, multi-use games areas, and swimming pool.

 Since the demerger, the Royal Automobile Club has reverted full circle back to its historic roots as foremost a private members’ club with the strongest of motoring associations and traditions.
 Once again there is an active programme of motoring events, trials, rallies, concours, and drive-ins, all overseen by the Club’s Motoring Committee.